How to start a 508(c)(1)(a) Church

-We are the leader in forming churches and church ministries as 508(c)(1)(a) organizations.
+We are the leader in starting a church and church ministries as 508(c)(1)(a) organizations.
 A 508(c)(1)(a) is the best way to form a church or church ministry.
 It is a tax exempt and donations given are tax deductible for donors.

-Most organizations that start churches only form 501(c)(3)’s.
+Most organizations starting a new church only form 501(c)(3)’s.
 Worse, they use inaccurate information to scare people to voluntarily waive important constitutional rights.
 There is no law that says a church is required to be a 501(c)(3).
 A church could be organized as a 508(c)(1)(a), 501(c)(3), 501(c)(4), a 501(d), and even a for profit corporation.
 We don’t believe you should be scared in how you form a ministry or bullied into thinking there is only one way.

-It does not make your church more “churchish” to apply for 501(c)(3) status.
+It does not make faith based organizations more “churchish” to apply for 501(c)(3) status.
 In fact, if you are approved as a 501(c)(3) church, your letter of determination may be revoked by a government employee for any single 501(c)(3) violation.
 If this happens, all your donors lose their tax deductible giving as well.

 We speak the truth in power, love, and discipline following the biblical model in 2 Timothy 1:7.
 There is a better way to form your ministry.
 It is the churches responsibility to speak the truth and develop Godly leaders.
-This includes the responsibility to speak the truth without compromise, develop Godly leaders, and be culturally relevant on the issues of today, such as, marriage, and sexuality.
+If you are starting your own church you have the responsibility to speak the truth without compromise, develop Godly leaders, and be culturally relevant on the issues of today, such as, marriage, and sexuality.

 Faith without action is dead (James 2:17).
-If you believe that your church or church ministry should do more than just pray, do more than pray that things change, do more than pray for revival, and do more than pray that we get Godly leaders.
-Form your church as a 508(c)(1)(a).
+If you believe that your church or church ministry should do more than just pray, do more than pray that things change, do more than pray for revival, and do more than pray that we get Godly leaders, consider starting a ministry as a 508(c)(1)(a).

 How you form a church or church ministry is critical to what you can do.
 Nonprofit organizations are not all the same.
 Some nonprofits have legal and tax advantages compared to others.
 Churches and church ministries are not the same as charities; churches have additional Constitutional and Federal Law rights.